ApaxPhoenix/GraphicsPy/README.md

 # GraphicsPy: Simple Graphics Animation in Python

-GraphicsPy is a Python framework designed to simplify graphics animation.
-With an intuitive API and minimalist approach, GraphicsPy makes it easy to create and animate basic geometric shapes.
+GraphicsPy is a Python library designed to simplify graphics animation.
+With an natural API and minimalist approach, GraphicsPy makes it easy to create and animate basic geometric shapes.

 ## Features